tmarly/jcrawler/README.md

 This is a fork from http://jcrawler.sourceforge.net, with some improvements.

-This is a load-testing tool, wich is different from usual similar tools mainly for 2 reasons:
+This is a load-testing tool, wich is different from usual similar tools mainly for these reasons:
 - You don't have to define the URL list.
 It will crawl all links (however you can define inclusion / exclusion patterns)
+- manage cookies
 - The load schema: you only have to define the number of milliseconds between each request

 Improvements added to the original tool:
 - URL patterns: allows more complex rules.
 Cf. conf/crawlerConfig.xml
+- Display HTTP status code

 More information on the original JCrawler site.